eslint/eslint/docs/rules/no-unmodified-loop-condition.md

+# no-unmodified-loop-condition

-# Disallow unmodified conditions of loops (no-unmodified-loop-condition)
+Disallows unmodified conditions of loops.

 Variables in a loop condition often are modified in the loop.
 If not, it's possibly a mistake.